What We Do / Our Initiatives

 However, it’s not fair – for workers or children – that access to this information isn’t equally available to everyone.

-When we equip and support the people who work directly with children – for example, teachers, doctors, nurses, youth workers, early childhood educators – with the latest evidence, we see huge benefits for children.
+When we equip and support the people who work directly with children – for example, teachers, doctors, nurses, youth workers, early childhood educators – with the latest evidence, we see huge benefits for children now and into the future.

 We also see benefits for adults and their workplaces.
 Because when we’re all well supported with evidence-based tools, we can do our jobs better and with less stress.